 As a divorce lawyer in Cypress, TX can explain, any property that was acquired or earned out of state (including debt acquired out of state) is considered by Texas law to be quasi-community property.
 Quasi-community property is treated the same as community property: each spouse is entitled to half.
 For example, this applies if you acquired property while living in a non-community property state.
 Understanding how quasi-community property laws can be confusing because it involves multiple states, so if you need help figuring out how it applies to your situation you can reach out to a divorce lawyer who can give you an explanation.

 Real property is often the biggest piece of the financial puzzle that must be divided.
 Real property includes houses, condominiums, land, apartment complexes, office buildings, and any other property that was earned or acquired during the marriage.
 Disputes over real property are often especially contentious because they are the most valuable.
 Seek a lawyer to help you if you and your spouse cannot come to an agreement over real property.

 Community property covers a large set of possessions.
 Community property also includes automobiles, home appliances, furniture, electronics, and any other item that has a physical presence that was acquired during the marriage.

 As per Title 38 of the U.S. Code, veterans’ benefits are not included in community property and cannot be divided.
 Additionally, military disability retirement benefits are generally not up for division during divorce.
-However, the VA may garnish veterans benefits if child support or alimony is not paid after the divorce has been settled and the court has made rulings on those two items.
+However, the VA may garnish veterans’ benefits if child support or alimony is not paid after the divorce has been settled and the court has made rulings on those two items.

 If you are considering a divorce, we encourage you to reach out to the Winfrey Law Firm today for any divorce needs or questions you may have.
 We can schedule a free and confidential consultation with a Cypress, TX divorce lawyer.
 Call our office today.